Attaching Custom Attributes To Cells

 Lines 7-11 should be familiar.
 We iterate over all cells in the simulation and fetch a cell pointer from inventory and store it in local variable cell.

-In line 13 we make use of out accessor object.
+In line 13 we make use of our accessor object.
 Here we are actually fetching object of type CustomCellAttributeSteppableData that is attached to each cell.
 Note that customCellAttributeSteppableDataAccessor.get function takes as an input special pointer that is a member of every cell object cell->extraAttribPtr and returns a pointer to the object that accessor is associated with in our case it returns a pointer to CustomCellAttributeSteppableData.

 In line 16 we assign x variable of the object of class CustomCellAttributeSteppableData to be a product of current cell id and current MCS.